groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/remove/epub.en.md

         ```javascript {style=abap}
         const mergerLib = require('@groupdocs/groupdocs.merger')

-        // Initialize a Merger instance with the source document
+        // Create a Merger instance and provide the file path
         const merger = new mergerLib.Merger("document.epub")

-        // Define the page number that needs to be moved
+        // Define the page number(s) to be removed
-        const removeOptions = new groupdocs.merger.RemoveOptions(2, 2)
+        const removeOptions = new mergerLib.RemoveOptions(2, 2)

-        // Reposition the selected page
+        // Apply the removal settings
         merger.removePages(removeOptions)

         // Save the modified document